 BY LAUREN SAY

-Staff from Blanchet House of Hospitality in Portland offer tips on the best ways for you to help someone experiencing homelessness or struggling to stay housed.
+Staff from Blanchet House of Hospitality in Portland offer tips on the best ways for you to help someone experiencing homelessness.

 “It takes time to get to know what the homeless community is about,” says Kristi Katzke, Case Manager at Blanchet House.
 “Many people are coming from some traumatic background or difficult history to overcome.”

 - Employment.
-Long term employment can be difficult to find and keep if you have unaddressed mental or physical health issues, a criminal record, no driver’s license, and no address.
-Studies show that the longer you are unemployed the more difficult it is to find employment.
-An employer has to be willing to take “a risk” on you if your work history isn’t great.
+A job can be difficult to find and keep if you have unaddressed mental or physical health issues, a criminal record, no driver’s license, and no address.

 “When you put mental illness and addiction together you have a mess on your hands,” says Sean Lalley, who once experienced homelessness in Portland.
 “I couldn’t recognize my bipolar disorder at the time.
 It took a lot of help to get me to where I am today.”

-Your local charity kitchen, shelter, or homeless services organization will have many organized ways for you to volunteer or help.
+Your local charity kitchen, shelter, or homeless services organization will have many organized ways for you to volunteer, help, or donate.
 Check out their websites or give them a call.

 “There is a large population of homeless working people, many living paycheck to paycheck,” says Fresh.
 “It’s best to donate to agencies rather than give to panhandlers.”